Member from 2014 to 2024

 Engaging journalists for greater accountability

 CoST Honduras developed two training programmes for journalists.
-The diploma of data journalism was designed to improve journalists’ ability to analyse and use infrastructure information, and CoST Honduras trained 62 journalists and social communicators through this programme.
+The diploma in data journalism was designed to enhance journalists’ ability to analyse and utilise infrastructure information, and CoST Honduras trained 62 journalists and social communicators through this programme.

-CoST Honduras also created the CoST Honduras Journalism Prize with the objective of encouraging investigative research into public infrastructure in Honduras.
+CoST Honduras also created the CoST Honduras Journalism Prize to encourage investigative research into public infrastructure in Honduras.
 The award recognised the three ‘best’ news articles related to infrastructure transparency and accountability published in national and other outlets.
-Alex Flores from El Mundo won first prize in 2020 for a two-part investigation – using information gleaned from combing through 400 pages of contract data – which exposed conflicts of interest in contracts awarded by the government investment body Invest-H for Covid-19 projects.
+Alex Flores from El Mundo won first prize in 2020 for a two-part investigation that utilised information gleaned from a comprehensive review of 400 pages of contract data, exposing conflicts of interest in contracts awarded by the government investment body Invest-H for Covid-19 projects.
 Read our interview with Alex here.

 International impact